ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 # Use Interfaces, Luke

-C++ is a multi-paradigm programming language, supporting, among the others, the **Object-Oriented** paradigm.
+> Life is a constant process or relating.

+Bruce Lee.

+Without a doubt, the **Object-Oriented** paradigm contributed to the diffusion of C++ in the industry in the early 90s.

-**Interfaces** constitute a powerful basic concept of Object-Oriented Programming.
-They are, simply, a description of the actions that an object can do.
+**Interfaces** constitute a powerful basic concept of Object Orientation.
+An interface is, simply, a description of the actions that an object can do.

 C++ does not really have a built-in support for interfaces like Java or C#.
 A way to declare an interface in C++ constists in declaring an abstract class with pure virtual functions: